 We also challenged the Directors' considerations of climate change risks in their assessment of going concern and viability and associated disclosures.
-Where considerations of climate change were relevant to our assessment of going concern, these are described above.
+Where considerations of climate change were relevant to our assessment of going concern,

 Based on our work we have not identified the impact of climate change on the Financial Statements to be a key audit matter or to impact a key audit matter.